-Religious, ethnic, and historical factors contribute to another major form of collecting which is emotional.
+Religious, ethnic and historical factors contribute to the other major form of collecting, that which is emotional.
 As my family has been acquiring antiquities in the Holy Land for over four generations, we have a wealth of objects which are important to three of the world's major faiths.
+Among these are a coin minted in the final hectic days of Shimon Bar Kochba's doomed revolt against Rome in the second century, the last independent Jewish coins struck until modern times; a Coptic papyrus codex that is perhaps the earliest version of the Christian bible; and early Islamic documents that rival the Dead Sea Scrolls in importance.